norahsakal/flask-pytorch-backend/README.md

 </pre>

 #### 1.7.
-Create an event handler that gets triggered when the image is chosen
+Create an event handler that gets triggered when the image is chosen and sets state property to `previewImgUrl`
 <pre>
     handleChange(event) {
       const file = event.target.files[0]